kineticdata/kinetic-starter-react-base/bundle/CUSTOM_PACKAGE.md

-# Customer Project Default - Adding a Custom Package
+# Customer Project Default - Bundle: Adding a Custom Package

 In order to create your own custom package, you will need to create a new package folder with the appropriate structure and files.
 This document will define the steps needed to get a new package up and running.